kenny-kelley/fedora-config/macbook-pro-notes.md

 This will let us run `libinput quirks`.

-Now, let's fine the device that's the touchpad:
+Now, let's find the device that's the touchpad:
 ```bash
 sudo libinput list-devices
 ```